heisthemo/result-summary-component/README.md

 ### Continued Development

-In the future, I want to continue learning and implement respnsive design.
+In the future, I want to continue learning and implementing responsive design.
 I want to perfect using SASS mixins to implement responsive design.

 ## Author